-In order to facilitate the collaboration and integration of the components, the consortium has deploy a Git platform, where both the source code of each component and the binaries can be stored, except if there are license issues that prevent to share the source code and/or the software between the partners.
+In order to facilitate the collaboration and integration of the components, the consortium has deploy a SVN platform, where both the source code of each component and the binaries should be stored, except if there are legal issues that prevent to share the source code and/or the software between the partners.
+In this case, the coordinator will check the workspace access rights to warranty that only those allow to access to the software has the corresponding access rights in the SVN platform.